top of page

 Native Tree Giveaway

-We all can plant another native tree in our yard and play an active part in making the world a better place for us, future generations and wildlife alike.
-Native trees don't only benefit wildlife by providing food and shelter.
-They provide privacy and increase property value by up to 20% for your property and neighbourhood.
-Best of all, they provide great shade in summer and, through transpiration, reduce the City's heat island effect by a good 5ºC.
+This tree giveaway, we also want to ask you to take some time and find a way to share the tree giveaway with people in neighbourhoods with low tree canopy.
+This will have a greater benefit to the living standard of our city as a whole.
+Through providing great shade and through transpiration, trees reduce the City's heat island effect by 5ºC. in summer.
 As a windbreak, they also save heating costs in winter.
 Their green appearance, beauty, and scent reduce stress, increase school performance, and contribute to our overall health and well-being.
-One Bur Oak, Northern Red Oak, Sugar Maple or other big tree sequesters over 3200 kg of CO2, mitigates about 513,000 litres of stormwater and removes around 77 kg of air pollutants during its life.
+One Northern Red Oak, Sugar Maple or other big tree sequesters over 3200 kg of CO2, mitigates about 513,000 litres of stormwater and removes around 77 kg of air pollutants during its life.
+Trees provide privacy and increase property value by up to 20% for your property and neighbourhood.

 The City of Toronto has the visionary goal of a 40% tree canopy cover by 2050 to become one of the most livable cities in the world.
 The City has made this event possible by generously providing all trees through a